clemsos/writings/_quora/2016-04-22-Whats-the-purpose-of-Mark-Zuckerbergs-visiting-to-China.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What\'s the purpose of Mark Zuckerberg\'s visiting to China? - Quora
+    What\'s the purpose of Mark Zuckerberg\'s
+    visiting to China? - Quora
 ---